JeremyPercy/Gulp-starter-kit/README.md

 ```
 https://yarnpkg.com/en/docs/install
 ```
 Make sure you have gulp client installed globally.
 Doing so by the following command line.
 Note: If you don't have Gulp client or you dont want it installed on your computer then there is no need for.
-Script wil work also wihtout having gulp installed globally.
+Script wil work also without having gulp installed globally.
 ```
 npm install --global gulp-cli
 ```